hasura/graphql-engine/docs/graphql/manual/getting-started/first-event-trigger.rst

             }
          }

-This sets up our webhook ``https://httpbin.org/post`` to receive database changes on an insert, update and delete on ``profile`` table.
+This sets up our webhook ``https://httpbin.org/post`` to receive database changes on an insert, update and delete on the ``profile`` table.